nus-cs2103-AY2021S1/ip/docs/README.md

 ## Introduction
 Duke is a Task Manager application which helps you to organize and set up your to-do tasks, events and deadlines.

+## Quick Start
+  1. Ensure you have Java `11` or above installed in your Computer.
+  2. Download the latest `duke-v0.2.jar` from [here](https://github.com/ducbinh2611/ip/releases/tag/A-Release).
+  3. Copy the file to the folder you want to use as the home folder for your Duke.
+  4. Double-click `duke-v0.2.jar` to start the application.
+The GUI should appear with a greeting
+    • If you encounter `duke.txt file does not exist` error.
+Close the application and run it again, the error will be fixed.

 ## Features
 Overview of available features:
   * `list`